pietraferreira/quartz/content/notes/introduction-to-riscv.md

 The Board is the primary decision-making body for RISC-V. As such, it has representation from all members.
 Premier members each have a seat at the table, while Strategic, Community Organisation, and even Community Individual level members elect representatives each year.

 #### Marketing & Visibility
 RISC-V has a Director of Marketing who is responsible for driving the visibility of RISC-V worldwide.
-Working with the Marketing Committee, a member group that provides feedback and resources, the Director of Marketing manages all visibility activities, including the main Marketing Committee, Events, Content (including written, video, and in-person content), social media and PR (supported by an outside firm), and developer advocacy activities including online learning, RISC-V Ambassadors, Regional and Industry Alliances, and the quickly-growing RISC-V user community.
+Working with the Marketing Committee, a member group that provides feedback and resources, the Director of Marketing manages all visibility activities, including the main Marketing Committee, Events, Content (including written, video, and in-person /notes), social media and PR (supported by an outside firm), and developer advocacy activities including online learning, RISC-V Ambassadors, Regional and Industry Alliances, and the quickly-growing RISC-V user community.

 #### Operations & Program Management
 Operations include the day-to-day management of member activities - joining RISC-V, onboarding, paying dues, becoming part of the Member Portal, and other member activities - as well as support for all other business functions within RISC-V International.